dji-sdk/Onboard-SDK/README.md

 ## Introduction

-The Onboard SDK allows developers to communicate with the N1 Autopilot* from any Onboard Devices through the serial, specifically the UART interface.
+The Onboard SDK allows developers to communicate with the N1 Autopilot* from any Onboard Devices through the serial, specifically the serial port interface.
 Via the communication between the Onboard Device (SOLD seperately) and the N1 Autopilot, developers can easily

 - Write their own Flight APPs on top of the Onboard Device in his/her favourite programming languages
 - Dispatch the 'flight' job to the N1 Autopilot following the DJI Onboard OPEN protocal